microsoft/pai/service-deployment/README.md

 Python(2.x) and the lib to install:
 ```
-sudo apt-get install python python-yaml python-jinja2
+sudo apt-get install python python-pip python-yaml python-jinja2
+sudo pip install kubernetes
 ```

 [Docker install](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)

 The deployment process further relies on a Docker registry service (e.g., [Docker hub](https://docs.docker.com/docker-hub/)) to store the docker images for the services to be deployed.

+## Prepare hadoop configuration (patching)

+```
+./prepare_hadoop_config.sh
+```

+According to your environment, you could do some update on corresponding configuration.

 ## Cluster configuration and generate script

 Please specify the cluster configuration in a yaml file.
 The file [clusterconfig-example.yaml](./clusterconfig-example.yaml) illustrates such an example, where some detailed explanation is included.
 When deploying services to your cluster, please replace the specified fields with your own configuration.

-## Prepare hadoop configuration (patching)

-```
-./prepare_hadoop_config.sh
-```
 ## Build docker image

 ```